 Chuck was just 19 when he joined his parents in 1972 to create Caymus Vineyards, taking them up on their proposal to sell the home wines they had been making from grapes they grew on their property.
 He and his father, Charlie, worked long days side by side, managing every part of the business.
 His mother, Lorna, took on many jobs including work on the bottling line.
 Lunches eaten together each day remain one of Chuck’s favorite memories, a tradition he has carried on with his own home-cooked breakfasts for his kids.

 They also get their hands dirty.
 Along with the rest of the family, Chuck can still be found in the vineyard and continues to experiment with farming techniques and other aspects of winemaking.
 He was honored in 2007 to be recognized with Wine Spectator’s Distinguished Service Award, presented to individuals who have made significant and long-lasting contributions to the wine industry.
-Yet despite his business success, Chuck remains largely a farmer at heart.
+Yet despite his business success, Chuck remains a farmer at heart.
 He still believes that at the end of the day, wine is meant to be shared with family and friends.
 And he marvels at his good fortune to be living in Napa and working in the wine business.